-As is characteristic of most Greek dishes, this marinade really is greater than the sum of its parts.
+As is characteristic of most Greek dishes, this marinade is greater than the sum of its parts.
 Made with simple Greek flavours - garlic, lemon, parsley, thyme, oregano and rosemary - you may well have everything that you need at home to make it.

 If you've ever eaten the grilled chicken at a Greek restaurant - this is that chicken!
 It's packed with flavour and is extremely healthy to boot.
 Greek restaurants will often cook the chicken over charcoal - which does yield a superior flavour - but you are able to get a great result from a pan or BBQ at home.